andreafalzetti/andreafalzetti.github.io/about.md

 I am an experienced **Backend Engineer** with **DevOps** and **Frontend** skills, based in *London* <i class="em em-gb"></i>.
 I have been developing software since 2010.

-In my current position as **Software Engineer** at [DAZN](https://dazn.com), I am part of the backend team where we are building a highly scalable, available and resiliant live streaming platform using:
+In my current position as **Software Engineer** at [DAZN](https://dazn.com), I am part of the backend team where we are building a highly scalable, available and resilient live streaming platform using:

 - JavaScript, React & Node.js
 - AWS